 Prison has had a lasting impact on the candidate, former colleagues said.
 "I am sure that the experience made him tougher," said D'Elia, who has known Capriles for more than a decade.

-After overcoming his legal problems, Capriles ran for governor of Miranda state in 2008 and won.
+After overcoming his legal problems, Capriles ran for governor of Miranda state in 2008 and won, he is currently governor of the state, which surrounds Caracas.

-He compares his political approach to that of former Brazilian President Luiz Ignacio Lula da Silva, who promoted pro-business policies, while also developing and funding social programmes.
+He compares his political approach with that of former Brazilian president Luiz Ignacio Lula da Silva, who promoted pro-business policies, while also developing and funding social programmes.

 Source: Al Jazeera